Viv-Dave/homepage/README.md

 # homepage
-A Homepage with responsive web-design
+A Homepage template compatible for multiple device dimensions